 The Master System in Europe was definitely a different story, since some of Sega’s computers had already arrived in the continent so it was not an entirely unfamilar brand overall, also because of their quite well known and loved games in the arcade.
 Overall, the Tokyo company had quite much of a stronger headstart compared to Nintendo.
 For example, Sega arrived in Italy quite early, by 1984, with their first home computers, which suffered an unlucky fate since the distributor reported huge economical loss that year and decided to cut the marketing budget for the SC-3000 by half.
 In the end, the computers sold poorly and the relationship between Sega and Melchioni was discontinued pretty soon.

 In the UK, Sega made agreements with Mastertronic (later Virgin Mastertronic) which had definitely a stronger grip on the gaming market compared to Mattel in the 80s.
 Not only there were would be several Sega dedicated magazines in the United Kingdom, but Master System games would be reviewed quite often also on general magazines.
 The country made up quite a big chunk of the overall European sales for the Master System (1.5 million of units out of the 6.95 million sold by 1993).
-Also, I would like to address those specific “edgy” Sega late 80s ads that pop up on the internet every once and a while.
-These come from an agreement between Mastertronic and the adult magazine Viz, so Sega as a company had really nothing to do with them, they probably would not have greenlighted them.
+Also, I would like to address those quite “edgy” Sega late 80s ads that pop up on the internet every once in a while.
+These originated from an agreement between Mastertronic and the adult magazine Viz, so Sega – as a company – had really nothing to do with them, they probably would not have greenlighted them.

 Going back to Italy, after the failed launch of the SC-3000, Sega was distributed by toys company Giochi Preziosi which, right from the start, allocated a huge marketing budget for the consoles, along with sponsors like famous football players (Walter Zenga, Roberto Mancini).
 The Master System managed to easily win over the NES, at least until – as with the UK – Mattel lost the distribution of Nintendo and GiG took over, in 1992.